 Budget

 The budget was set based on a return model.
 Every euro over that number comes directly out of margin.
-The goal is not to be cheap — it is to not exceed the number already justified to someone above.
+The goal is not to be cheap, it is to not exceed the number that was already justified to someone above.

 Quality